ubc-library-rc/intro-git/content/03_sync.md

 Input
 {: .label .label-green }
 ~~~
-$ git remote add origin git@github.com:yourname/hello-world.git
+$ git remote add origin https://github.com/[your_username]/hello-world.git
 ~~~
 {: .language-bash }

 This links your local Git repository to a _remote_ one.
-The SSH indicates the location of the remote repository, which is nicknamed _origin_ in this example.
+Your remote repository is nicknamed _origin_.
 The nickname can be anything but Git convention is to refer to the remote repository as "origin".

 We can confirm that it is set up correctly with this command: